 Convertible debt is a structure with debt-like features, and converts into the issuer’s equity in certain circumstances.
-See here for our forms of Series Seed debt documents are available on Cooley GO Docs (US forms can be found here, Singapore forms can be found here).
+Our forms of Series Seed debt documents are available on Cooley GO Docs (US forms can be found here, Singapore forms can be found here).
 Many early stage companies use convertible debt for their initial fundraising.
 This article identifies and explains the basic terms of convertible debt.
 A few variations on the “classic” convertible debt structure have recently been introduced, including Y Combinator’s “Safe”, the Founder Institute’s “convertible equity” and and 500 Startups’ “KISS”, but the vast majority of convertible debt transactions are using the “classic” structure that is the focus of this article.

 Primary features of convertible debt:

 - Principal amount.
 The principal amount (or “face amount”) of an investor’s note will equal the amount invested by the investor.

 - Interest rate.
 This is the annual rate at which interest accrues on the note, as long as it is outstanding.
 Interest may be either compounding (meaning the interest is turned into principal on a regular basis and accrues its own interest) or “simple” (meaning, not compounded).
 Your notes may specify that accrued interest can either be repaid in connection with a conversion event, or can be converted into additional shares on the same terms as the principal is converting.
 It used to be typical for the interest rate to be set at 6-10%.
 It is now increasingly common to see nominal interest rate in the 1-2% range – this is a reflection of the low interest rate environment and an acknowledgment that the accrued interest acts like additional discount in connection with a conversion (see “Conversion” below).
 If your note specifies that no interest is accruing, there may be adverse accounting and tax consequences.
 Ultimately, the interest rate is one factor in the investor’s return model and should be negotiated as part of the overall economics.